MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/end-user-faq.md

 ---
 # WebView2 end-user FAQ

-This FAQ is for end users, to explain the `msedgewebview2.exe` application on your computer.
-If your question isn't listed here, you can click the **Feedback** button in the top-right corner, to enter a question as an [Issue in the edge-developer Docs repo](https://github.com/MicrosoftDocs/edge-developer/issues), and your question might be added to this article.
+This Frequently Asked Questions (FAQ) page is for end users, to explain the `msedgewebview2.exe` application on your computer.
 See also [Contact the WebView2 Team](../contact.md).

 <!-- ====================================================================== -->